prasanthmp/cloud-native-samples/oci-terraform-solutions/oke-selfmanaged-nodes-monitoring/README.md

 	- `node_image_id` — region-specific image OCID suitable for your chosen shape

 - Do not commit `terraform.local.tfvars` or private keys to version control.
+- Copy the SSH public key to the /instance-ssh folder.
+This is required to SSH to the self-managed instance using your private key.

 ## How it works (high level)